Anomy/BeowulfAPI/README.md

 ## Walk Schedule

-Walking Bey is great for bonding time when Dog skills are doing well.
+Walking Bey is great for bonding time when dog skills are doing well.
-She gets a lot more exercise and interaction at the Dog park though, so taking her there and then playing with her and petting her at home, seems ideal for now.
+She gets a lot more exercise and interaction at the dog park though, so taking her there and then playing with her and petting her at home, seems ideal for now.

-If she doesn't go poo at the Dog park, she will need to be taken on a walk.
-Sometimes she gets so excited about the other Dogs, she just won't go and needs to be away from the distractions.
+If she doesn't go poo at the dog park, she will need to be taken on a walk.
+Sometimes she gets so excited about the other dogs, she just won't go and needs to be away from the distractions.

 Walking Bey in the morning during the park's off leash time is really hard on her.
 She really wants to also be off leash so taking her to the park is preferable especially